smartlyio/check-versioning-action/README.md

 There must be exactly one of the following labels: `major`, `minor`, `patch`

+The label `no release` is also acceptable but the return value of `CONTINUE_RELEASE` will be false

 If the correct labels are defined, this sets two environment variables: `VERSION_UPPER` and `VERSION_LOWER`, these being the upper and lower case type of the version.

+In addition, there is a variable: `CONTINUE_RELEASE` that is set to true only if the labels are set in such a way as to make a release (i.e. not `no release`)

-If the check fails, an error will be printed and if the parameter: `enforce` is set, then the build will fail.
+If the check fails, an error will be printed and if the parameter: `enforce` is set (default), then the build will fail.

 ## Inputs

+### GITHUB_TOKEN

+**Required** GitHub token as passed to the workflow

 ### `enforce`

 **Optional** If this is set to true, this will cause the action to fail with an error if the version is not specified correctly.

-### `allow_no_release`

-**Optional** Allow a `no release`, `norelease`, `no_release` or `no-release` label to allow the function to not fail with enforce even if no version is present.
-Care needs to be taken when using this as enforce will NOT prevent the function from returning an empty version type string.
-This is intended for use in places where a release label of some kind is required and a PR that should NOT do a release is explicity labelled.
+Default true.

 ## Outputs